COVID-19: My Study Abroad Experience

 Then Covid-19 Hit...

 I always knew that Covid-19 was growing in China and other Asian countries so I kept tabs on the number of cases.
 I got a bit paranoid during January and February because that was when cases were most increasing exponentially in Asia.
 Even one of my university's housing buildings were used as a quarantine location.
 I kept sanitizing my hands and wore a mask everywhere even though it was mostly me, I knew I had to be safe because I was one of the more likely to catch the virus due to my pre-existing health conditions.
 Even when people thought I was being too careful with the mask, I just ignored it because I'd rather be safe whenever I can, than be vulnerable by choice.
 I wasn't too scared though, because Singapore was doing a phenomenal job in tracking down cases and making sure people quarantined and isolated.
-However, hearing about different tourist attractions being affected got me upset because I WAS A TOURIST trying to visit these places but I had to avoid it until it was clear.
-Regardless, I still travelled and I still explored the city as much as I can because coming here for exchange is a one time experience, I couldn't just waste it being scared.
+However, hearing about different tourist attractions being affected got me nervous and upset because I was also a tourist trying to visit these places but had to avoid it until it was clear.
+Regardless of the situation, I still managed travel to really amazing local destinations and explored the city as much as I can because coming here for exchange is a one time experience, I couldn't just waste it being scared.

 There were definitely moments of anxiety during my time here because I was alone and lived away from my other friends who were staying at other dorms.
 I think the pandemic added more to my anxiety because I had to keep myself physically healthy and mentally healthy in order to boost my immune system.